Overview of West Virginia Colleges & Schools

 Private Universities & Colleges

-In West Virginia there are ten accredited private four-year colleges.
+In West Virginia there are eight accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in West Virginia.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 West Virginia" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in West Virginia.